 The devotees of Ganesha are known as ‘Ganapatyas’, and the festival to celebrate and glorify him is called Ganesh Chaturthi.
-Ganesha Chaturthi, the great Ganesha festival, also known as ‘Vinayak Chaturthi’ or ‘Vinayaka Chavithi’ is celebrated by Hindus around the world as the birthday of Lord Ganesha.
+Ganesha Chaturthi, the great Ganesha festival, also known as ‘Vinayak Chaturthi’ or ‘Vinayaka Chavithi’ is celebrated by Hindus around the world as the birthday of the Lord Ganesha.

-This year it falls on Saturday, August 22nd, and the grandest and most elaborate of them, especially in the western India state of Maharashtra, lasts for 10 days, ending on the day of ‘Ananta Chaturdashi‘ i.e on 1st september 2020.
+This year in 2022 it falls on Wednesday, August 31st, and the grandest and most elaborate of them, especially in the western Indian state of Maharashtra, lasts for 10 days, ending on the day of ‘Ananta Chaturdashi‘ i.e on 9th September 2022.